2017 NAIA Football Coaches' Top 25 Poll - Spring (April 10)

 • Led by Kevin Donely, who is the NAIA leader in career wins at 302 and entering his 20th season at USF, the Cougars will open their 2017 campaign on the road against Jamestown, N.D.
 September 2.
 This will be the first-ever meeting between the two.

 • Saint Francis will see key pieces of the winning squad back on the field in the fall.
 Eric Hemmelgarn, who ranked No. 1 in the NAIA in tackles for loss (25.5) and earned 63 tackles last season.
-Seth Green also returns for the Cougars behind his 1,367 total rushing yards last season.
+Justin Green also returns for the Cougars behind his 1,367 total rushing yards last season.
 Besides the returning players, Saint Francis signed 30 commits in the off-season as it starts its journey to a second-consecutive title.

 • The top 18 teams in this installment remained the same from the postseason edition last December.
 National runner-up Baker comes in at No. 2 for the ninth-straight poll.
 The remainder of the top five includes No. 3 Reinhardt (Ga.), No. 4 Eastern Oregon and No. 5 Marian (Ind.).